-Basic characteristics of time series; time series analysis and synthesis; prediction and forecasting.
+Basic characteristics of time series, time series analysis and synthesis, prediction and forecasting.

-2112636 Urban Hydrology 3(3-0-9) Condition : Prerequisite 2112631 or
+2112636 Urban Hydrology 3(3-0-9)

-Effects of urban on hydrological processes; urban drainage system and flood protection design; mathematical modelling and simulation for design and management.
+Effects of urban on hydrological processes, urban drainage system and flood protection design, mathematical modelling and simulation for design and management.